 Uhuru picked retired KDF Colonel Alfred Mshimba and Dr. Monica Wanjiru and submitted their names to Parliament for vetting.

-This is after Dabar Abdi Malim and Rose Macharia tendered their resignation on September 1 in a letter addressed to the head of state.Ethics and Anti-Corruption Comission (EACC) Offices at Integrity centre Building in Nairobi.
+This is after Dabar Abdi Malim and Rose Macharia tendered their resignation on September 1 in a letter addressed to the head of state.Ethics and Anti-Corruption Commission (EACC) Offices at Integrity Centre in Nairobi.
 Monday, 18 November 2019.Simon KiraguKenyans.co.ke

 If approved, Mshimba will become the latest in a long line of military men picked by President Kenyatta to head critical civilian institutions.